Reviews You Can Rely On

 Interface is crowded

-Ready for the best white and wheat breads for making sandwiches?
+Ready for the best white and wheat bread for making sandwiches?
 The KBS Large MBF-010 scored well across all measures of making these two loaves.
 They turned out beautiful in color and shape and were both our blind taste-tester panel's favorite to eat.
-Their densities were soft but with the structure needed to hold a sandwich together and crusts that were both perfectly browned and matched the taste and texture of the breads.
-The KBS Large is one of just two models to have an automatic fruit and nut dispenser, which proved itself incredibly effective.
+Their densities were soft but with the structure needed to hold a sandwich together and crusts that were both perfectly browned and matched the taste and texture of the bread.
+The KBS Large is one of just two models with an automatic fruit and nut dispenser, which proved incredibly effective.

 The KBS Pro has been rebranded to the KBS Large.
 Despite this name change, there are no updates to the product itself.

-Unfortunately, the KBS Large let us down with its gluten-free bread.
-Its yeast-free bread wasn't that much better, either.
-It had a severely sunken top that was extremely doughy.
-But if you love an information-rich display screen, this might be the perfect fit.
-Some of its text is small, but it is still readable at the right distance.
+When it came time to make gluten-free bread, the KBS Large left us disappointed.
+The yeast-free bread it produced wasn't that much better, either.
+It had an extremely doughy and severely sunken top.
+That said, this may be the one for you if you love an information-rich display screen.
+Some of its text is small but still readable at the right distance.
 Despite the impressive 17 functions, we like this model best for consistently making delicious traditional sandwich bread.
 If that's what you're after, you can't go wrong with the KBS Large.
+For those who plan on making gluten-free bread, the Zojirushi Virtuoso Plus is hands-down the one to get.

 Read more: KBS Large MBF-010 review